 - Thesaurus Power: Embrace the power of a thesaurus.
 For every keyword, identify synonyms and related terms that you can use to avoid repetition.

 - Contextual Variations: Consider how the keyword might be expressed in different contexts.
-For example, instead of repeatedly using "communication skills," you could use phrases like "written communication," "verbal communication," "presentation skills," or "interpersonal skills."
+Here's one way to look at it: instead of repeatedly using "communication skills," you could use phrases like "written communication," "verbal communication," "presentation skills," or "interpersonal skills."

 - Action Verbs and Quantifiable Results: